-In a nutshell, distributors who use Equisoft/centralize find there is less manual intervention needed from the MGA to see the policy through to in-force status.
-Our automations and case management workflow are unparalleled, ensuring our MGA clients can confidently and accurately processes cases all the while providing excellent service to their clients, the advisors.
+In a nutshell, distributors who use Equisoft/centralize find there is less manual intervention needed to see the policy through to in-force status.
+Our automations and case management workflow are unparalleled, ensuring our clients can confidently and accurately processes cases all the while providing excellent service to their clients, the advisors.

 Q: So, the Agency Management System enhances efficiencies, ease-of-use and the whole advisor experience?

-The ease-of-use of the Equisoft/centralize an solution is a huge benefit for MGAs and National Accounts.
+The ease-of-use of the Equisoft/centralize an solution is a huge benefit for BGAs, MGAs and National Accounts.
 Many distributors, even today, are still getting paper applications advisors are actually mailing them in.
-Then the MGA has to manually enter them.
+Then the agency has to manually enter them.

 Equisoft/centralize greatly automates this process, which creates efficiencies for distributors and makes for a better advisor experience.

 Data accuracy is improved because the Agency Management System is able to check manually entered information against the data feed from the carrier, flag discrepancies and update with the correct data.

-For instance, a client identified by the MGA as a non-smoker may be revealed in carrier data as a more than occasional smoker.
-The carrier data is a source of truth, and so the MGA information can be corrected in real time, meaning, at any point in time, MGAs have the most up-to-date data.
+For instance, a client identified by the distributor as a non-smoker may be revealed in carrier data as a more than occasional smoker.
+The carrier data is a source of truth, and so the distributor information can be corrected in real time, meaning, at any point in time, distributors have the most up-to-date data.

 And all that data can also generate opportunities for advisors, by highlighting clients who, because of products they have already purchased, may be good candidates for cross-sell or up-sell.
 For instance, an advisor could be pointed to a client who is still in-force with their Term 20 and might be a good candidate for CI.
 They give stakeholders a window into advisor books of business and help agents build deeper customer relationships.